 Through programs directly benefiting 26 district businesses to date these projects account for:

 - 211,092 kWh in reduced energy consumption annually (equivalent to energy savings of $21,000 annually)

 - 337,748 lbs in reduced CO2/greenhouse gas emissions Equivalent to 32 cars off the road.

-Through a process of carefully targeting businesses and ensuring implementation follow-through with trusted contractors, the BID has successfully demonstrated energy efficiency improvements and carbon emission reductions are possible to achieve in small businesses.
+Through a process of carefully targeting businesses and ensuring implementation follow-through with trusted contractors, WCBID has successfully demonstrated energy efficiency improvements and carbon emission reductions are possible to achieve in small businesses.

 Our sustainability objectives extend further to include promoting walkability and renewable energy.
-To transform West Colfax to a multi-modal transit corridor, the BID successfully advocated that bond funding for improving West Colfax be directed to adding permanent on-street parking.
-This and other R-O-W improvements have calmed traffic for a more pedestrian-friendly atmosphere, ready for Light Rail in 2013.
-Renewable projects, from the BID’s solar lighting to nearly $500,000 kWhs of planed and installed solar panels in district buildings and mixed-use projects, add another vital sustainable element to the transformation occurring on West Colfax.
+To transform West Colfax to a multi-modal transit corridor, WCBID successfully advocated that bond funding for improving West Colfax be directed to adding permanent on-street parking, and added artist-designed bus shelters and custom wayfinding signage.
+In 2017, we have successfully worked to promote significant new bond funding through enhanced crossings.
+These and other R-O-W improvements work to calm traffic for a more pedestrian- and transit-friendly environment.
+Renewable projects, from WCBID’s solar lighting to nearly $500,000 kWhs of solar panels in district buildings and mixed-use projects, add another vital sustainable element to the transformation occurring on West Colfax.